 Tubal Ligation Reversal – A reversal of a tubal ligation procedure.
 The effectiveness can vary depending on what surgical technique was used in the original ligation procedure.

-Ultrasound – A diagnostic imagining test that visualized internal structures and organs through the use of sound waves.
+Ultrasound – A diagnostic imagining test that visualizes internal structures and organs through the use of sound waves.

 Unicornuate Uterus – An abnormality in the shape of the uterus where it is smaller, and “one-sided”.

 Uterus – The reproductive organ which protects and nourishes the developing embryo/fetus.
 It is a hollow, muscular structure that is part of the female reproductive tract, and it is the source of a woman’s menses.

 Vagina – A tubular passageway in the female which connects the external sex organs with the cervix and uterus.

 Varicocele – A collection of varicose veins in the scrotum.
 Varicocele can interfere with male fertility but can be treated through an surgical intervention.

 Vas Deferens – A pair of tubes that lead from the epididymis to the ejaculatory duct.
 This is what is cut or cauterized during male sterilization.

 Zygote – An embryo in the early stages of development.